syncfusion-content/javascript-docs/js/TreeMap/User-Interaction.md

 ## MultiSelection

 This feature enables you to select multiple leaf nodes or groups simultaneously.
-To enable this feature for leaf nodes, use `selectionMode` as "**multiple**" and for groups, use `groupSelectionMode` as "**multiple**"
+To enable this feature for leaf nodes, set `selectionMode` as "**multiple**" and for groups, set `groupSelectionMode` as "**multiple**"
-To select multiple items simulataneously, the mouse tap should be done along with a continuous press of "**Control**" key.
+To select multiple items simulataneously, the mouse tap should be done along with a continuous press of the "**Control**" key.

 ##### Selection (Multiple)